chalsimos/xianfire/README.md

 | Hard to read                  | ✅ Easy to develop templates   |

-> “Simplicity is the ultimate sophistication.” — Designed for Mindoro State University students to learn, build, and ship without boilerplate headaches.
+> "Simplicity is the ultimate sophistication." — Designed for Mindoro State University students to learn, build, and ship without boilerplate headaches.

+**Now with desktop app superpowers! 🚀**

-Happy coding! 🚀
+Happy coding!